Spelljammer: AD&D Adventures in Space

-Spelljammer: AD&D Adventures in Space is a 1989 boxed set accessory for the Spelljammer campaign setting, part of the Advanced Dungeons & Dragons fantasy role-playing game.
+Spelljammer: AD&D Adventures in Space is a 1989 boxed set accessory for the Spelljammer campaign setting, part of the Advanced Dungeons & Dragons (AD&D) fantasy role-playing game.
 It supplies rules and materials for playing AD&D in space.
 The set was well received by critics and fans.

 Contents

-The Spelljammer boxed set describes rules for AD&D in outer space.
-The "Lorebook of the Void" booklet describes space travel, commonly known ship types, spacefaring races, and monsters.
-The "Concordance of Arcane Space" details fantasy combat, more rules for spaceships, celestial mechanics, travel, and variations on rules for space.
-The set includes cardstock sheets which provide both descriptions and deck plans for various ships, and counters for ship-to-ship combat.
-The set's large color maps depict two floating cities in space, a grid for space combat, and a map of the space between the planets of the Greyhawk, Forgotten Realms, and Dragonlance campaign settings, which allows player characters to travel between these settings.
-The set also includes guidelines for space campaigns, as well as campaign setting material.
+The Spelljammer boxed set describes rules for conducting AD&D campaigns in fantasy space.
+The "Lorebook of the Void" booklet details space travel, commonly known types of ships, and races and creatures found in space.
+The "Concordance of Arcane Space" details how to conduct fantasy combat in space, and contains rules for spaceships and travel, and variations on existing game rules for playing in space.
+The set includes cardstock sheets which contain both descriptions and deck plans for different kinds ships, and counters to be used for simulating ship-to-ship combat.
+The set's large color maps show two cities that float in space, a grid for space combat, and a map that depicts the space between the worlds of the Greyhawk, Forgotten Realms, and Dragonlance campaign settings, which allows player characters to travel between the planets of these settings.
+The set also includes guidelines on how to conduct space campaigns, as well as campaign setting material.

 The set details the Spelljammer helm, which any spellcasting character can use to pilot a ship through space.
-There are two kinds of outer space: "wildspace", which is similar to the outer space of science-fiction with some alterations to its physics, and the "phlogiston", an ocean of a unique element in which many vast crystal spheres float around.
-The set includes systems for designing starships and for celestial navigation, and visual displays representing planetary systems for design and space travel.
-It provides mechanics, counters, ship displays, and a map display for tactical engagements between spelljamming craft; the mechanics are explicitly designed to supplement role-playing, not as a stand-alone board game.
-The tactical engagement system includes 8½" × 11" cardstock displays for 11 types of spelljammer ships, with a color illustration of the ship and a summary of tactical combat features on one side, and deck plans with map keys on the reverse.
-The elves of the Spelljammer campaign are the largest political and military presence in space, having just completed a successful extermination of interstellar orcs and goblins throughout the known universe.
-Dwarves use huge spacefaring asteroids, honeycombed with tunnels.
-The lizard men and tinker gnomes (from the Dragonlance setting) are available as PCs; the beholder and the mind flayer appear as intergalactic menaces, along with a new race, the neogi.
-The set also contains color fold-out maps of the Spelljammer, a colossal manta-ray-shaped starship a quarter-mile long with a half-mile wingspan, and the Rock of Bral, an asteroid merchant and pirate port.
+There setting has two forms of outer space: "wildspace", which is similar to the outer space of science-fiction with some alterations to its physics, and the "phlogiston", essentially a vast ocean filled with a unique element in which many vast crystal spheres float around.
+The set includes systems to allow players to design starships, and also on how to perform celestial navigation, and also includes visual displays to show planetary systems.
+It provides simple mechanics, counters, ship displays, and a map display that can be used for tactical engagements between ships; all of these are to supplement role-playing, and not to function as a stand-alone board game.
+The tactical engagement system includes 8½" × 11" cardstock displays that depict 11 types of starships, each with a color illustration of the ship and a summary of its tactical combat features on one side, and keyed deck plans on the reverse.
+The elves of the Spelljammer campaign have become its largest political and military presence after destroying all the interstellar orcs and goblins.
+Dwarves use huge asteroids to travel through space, which are honeycombed with tunnels.
+The lizard men and tinker gnomes (from the Dragonlance setting) are available for use as player characters; the beholder and the mind flayer appear as prominent foes, along with a new race, the neogi.
+The set provides color fold-out maps of both the enormous and legendary Spelljammer, a starship shaped like a manta-ray which is a quarter-mile long with a half-mile wingspan, as well as and the Rock of Bral, an asteroid that serves as a port for merchants and pirates.